gasparka/thesis/docs/2_pyha.rst

             return a, b

 One of the contributions of this thesis is sequential OOP VHDL model which is used to simplify conversion from Pyha to VHDL.
-Example of the VHDL conversion is shown on :numref:`pyha_basic_vhdl`, more details are given in :numref:`ch_conversion`.
+The example of the VHDL conversion is shown in :numref:`pyha_basic_vhdl`, more details are given in :numref:`ch_conversion`.

 .. code-block:: vhdl